ChalmersLibrary/research-publication-match-ai/README.md

 - Install working library for Elasticsearch 6.x (for compability)
 ``pip install elasticsearch-7.16.3``

-- Create local vector store (FAISS and jsonl indexes) for semantic search (may take a while, must be re-run if the ES index content change)
+- Create local vector store (FAISS and jsonl indexes) for semantic search (may take a while, must be re-run if the ES index content change, but not if just modifying the query or search filters)
 ``python build_index.py``

 - Create an **.env** file with local settings, using *env_example* as template (note the format of the examples):